pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

 1. Verify that the `remotePath` value is set to `/code/` and that `uploadOnSave` is set to `true`.
 Saved changes will now be pushed automatically to Pantheon.

 There is also a one-click option to connect with a GUI client.
-The main directory listing includes Pantheon, logs, environment data and configuration.
+The main directory listing includes Pantheon, logs, environment data, and configuration.
 Your website is in the `code` directory.
 For instance, in Cyberduck on MacOS :

 ![Cyberduck Example](../../../images/cyberduck-example.png)

 ## SFTP File Uploads to Test and Live Environments

-You can use SFTP to upload files in your site's files directory in the Test and Live environments.
+You can use SFTP to upload files to your site's files directory in the Test and Live environments.
 Note SFTP Mode does **NOT** allow you to upload files to the Code directory in the **Test** or **Live** environment.

 1. Navigate to the Site Dashboard.